Battle of the Rhône Crossing: Prelude

 Hannibal had created a more mobile, loyal, battle-hardened, and experienced army by shedding unwilling troops and most of his heavy baggage, which also reduced his supply and provisioning burden by decreasing the number of soldiers, pack animals and size of the baggage train but increased the need to forage.
 Hannibal probably now abandoned any thoughts of fighting the Romans as the season was getting late and focused on quickly reaching Italy.
-Hannibal had sounded out the Volcae, the Salyes and the Allobroges regarding safe passage for Carthaginian arms during before he departed from Iberia, and had enlisted the cooperation of the Boii and Insubres of Po valley to ensure provisions and reinforcements awaited him after crossing the Alps when he was at his most vulnerable point.
+Hannibal had sounded out the Volcae, the Salyes and the Allobroges regarding safe passage for Carthaginian arms before he departed from Iberia, and had enlisted the cooperation of the Boii and Insubres of Po Valley to ensure provisions and reinforcements awaited him after crossing the Alps when he was at his most vulnerable point.
 The Gaesatae was contacted but to hide his true intentions, Hannibal only sounded out the Gauls between Pyrenees and Rhône about the possible passage of Carthaginians through their lands, but not for an alliance, and the Iberians west of the Pyrenees was not courted.